Jacobian-Free Newton-Krylov with a globalization method for solving groundwater flow models of multi-layer aquifer systems: Performance of JFNK in IWFM

 \subsection{Groundwater flow model for an unconfined aquifer}

 We considered the same model and parameters described earlier in $\S$\ref{subsection:test_case1:GW} to check the runtimes for the JFNK method implemented in IWFM.
 Figure \ref{fig::iwfm_relative_error_plain_gw_case} shows the surface plot of the absolute error between the NK and JFNK solutions at the end of four years, and the error magnitude ranges from $10^{-4}$ to $10^{-6}$.
-In $\S$\ref{subsection:test_case1:GW}, we see spikes near the left and right boundary regions for the same model, but not in this case.
-This anomaly might be because the FE method approximates the solution by taking a linear combination of head values with a basis function at all nodes of the respective element, which may account for the lack of sensitivity to cell width and abrupt changes.
 This proves the correctness of the JFNK method in IWFM.
 The nonlinear iterations and the total number of RHS function calls used by the NK and JFNK methods for each day are shown in figures \ref{fig::iwfm_NT_plain_gw_case} (a) and (b), respectively.
 The behavior is consistent with that observed in $\S$\ref{sec:Numerical examples}.
 Note that IWFM uses the ILU preconditioner \cite{saad1994ilut} for GMRES within the NK method.

 In IWFM, the overall computation times for NK and JFNK methods are $25.119$ and $47.93$ seconds, respectively.
 The total computing time in both techniques have increased compared to the times observed in $\S$\ref{subsection:test_case1:GW}.
 This is mainly due to the fact that RHS function in IWFM takes longer to execute than the one developed in $\S$\ref{subsection:test_case1:GW}.
 It includes many checks and balances to make sure that physics is not violated (e.g. groundwater heads do not fall below the bottom of the aquifer layer, pumping is scaled down properly with respect to available storage, stream flows do not become negative values, etc.).
-Since IWFM is a finite element model, forming the RHS vector is slightly more time consuming due to the unstructured nature of finite element grids and how the grid-related information is mapped onto the computer memory.
+Since IWFM is a finite element model, forming the RHS vector is much more time consuming due to the unstructured nature of finite element grids and how the grid-related information is mapped onto the computer memory.
 Therefore, computation of the RHS function in IWFM takes longer than the one developed in $\S$\ref{subsection:test_case1:GW}.
 The following are the key data from the IWFM using NK and JFNK:

 \begin{enumerate} \item The total number of calls to the RHS function in the NK method is $4497$, while the total number in the JFNK method is $35631$.
 The factor of calling RHS function ($\varpi$) in JFNK method is \textbf{7.92} ($= 35631/4497$) times more compared to NK. \item In JFNK, a single RHS function call consumes about $9.94 \times 10^{-4}$ seconds. \item In NK method, forming the coefficient matrix and the right hand side vector in \eqref{eq:nls4} consumes about $2.48 \times 10^{-3}$ seconds. \item Based on items \ref{tmp:c3} and \ref{tmp:c4} above, compiling Jacobian one time in NK method is estimated to consume roughly $1.49 \times 10^{-3}$ seconds ($= 2.48 \times 10^ {-3} - 9.94 \times 10^{-4}$). \end{enumerate} Based on the above data, we can conclude that for the NK method, the total time taken by the RHS function is $4497 \times (9.94 \times 10 ^{-4}) = 4.470018$ seconds and the number of Jacobian calls in NK is $4497$.
 Therefore, the total time taken by Jacobian function is $4497 \times (1.49 \times 10^{-3}) = 6.7563$ seconds.
 It suggests that the NK method spends approximately $50 \%$ of the overall runtime of $25.119$ seconds on the coefficient matrix and the right-hand side vector of \eqref{eq:nls4}.